Protagonist Journey to Villain

-- Breaking Bad has had four and a half seasons made entirely of this.
+- Breaking Bad has arguably become the modern-day codifier, with five seasons made entirely of this.
 Walter White starts out as a decent, law-abiding and substantially sympathetic character, who clearly loves his wife and children and is driven into a "victimless" crime in order to pay the bills.
 Then he spends four long seasons falling deeper and deeper into villainy.
 It's explored from every angle, always giving Walter some excuse or justification, until the viewer finally notices that Walter is enjoying all of this.
 He willfully dives back into the criminal world at every opportunity even when given real chances to get out, abuses every connection ruthlessly to get what he wants, and leaves a massive trail of bodies in his wake culminating in the destruction of many innocent lives, and the ripping apart of his family.
 Worse is how he drags Jesse with him; first giving the messed up kid a real sense of self worth, and then systematically taking away so many of the things that he loved.
 Vince Gilligan stated that his goal with Walter is to turn Mr. Chips into Scarface.

-- Morgana from Merlin.
-Woobie Well-Intentioned Extremist to manipulative, chronic smirker.
+- Morgana Pendragon from Merlin.
+Woobie, Destroyer of Worlds to manipulative, chronic smirker.